-Judge weighs appointing third party to sift through Cohen client documents
+Judge weighs appointing third party to sift through Michael Cohen’s client documents

 “He has never thought that the little man, or especially women — and even more, women like me — mattered,” she continued.
 “That ends now.”

-⦁ This article is based in part on wire-service reports.
+⦁ This article is based in part on wire service reports.

 The Washington Times Comment Policy